dracohu2025-cloud/vibe_coding_academy/src/content/en/docker.md

 ## Summary

 Docker lets you package your app into a **Time Capsule**.
-Whether you throw it onto Vercel, AWS, or a new laptop 5 years from now, it unzips and runs exactly the same way.
+Whether you throw it onto [[Vercel]], AWS, or a new laptop 5 years from now, it unzips and runs exactly the same way.
 This is Engineering Determinism.